The most essential thermal joining technology for metals is Gas Metal Arc Welding (GMAW).

 Figure 2.
 Laser, control unit, and prototype of light sheet optics.

 The radiation of the arc is the next challenge after adequate tracer particles have been selected.
 In GMAW, the arc generates around 1 to 2 kW of radiation which affects all particles and overexposes the camera.

 The majority of the radiation generated is from metal vapor and is of wavelengths below 650 nm.
 Argon emission from the shielding gas is not as powerful, but there are some concentrated ranges of atomic argon at 800 and 810 nm.

 A narrow band interference filter of 808 nm central wavelength was utilized as a means to blank the arc radiation.
 The filter has a full width of half maximum (FWHM) of ± 3 nm.
-The interference filter ensures that the particles are almost solely illuminated by the laser, and that the pictures are not overexposed by the arc.
+The interference filter ensures that the particles are almost solely illuminated by the laser and that the pictures are not overexposed by the arc.

-Therefore, the maximum pulse length of the laser, the exposure times of the camera were chosen with ~2.4 µs for 10 000 Hz and a laser pulse length of 2 µs and 1 mJ pulse energy, and a exposure time of ~5.6 µs for 5 000 Hz and a laser pulse length of 4 µs and 2 mJ laser energy.
+Therefore, the maximum pulse length of the laser, the exposure times of the camera were chosen with ~2.4 µs for 10 000 Hz and a laser pulse length of 2 µs and 1 mJ pulse energy, and an exposure time of ~5.6 µs for 5 000 Hz and a laser pulse length of 4 µs and 2 mJ laser energy.

 The initial measurements taken employing traditional light sheet optics showed that the laser intensity in the light sheet was too small.
-An enhanced light sheet optics was produced by Cavitar in response to this, that offers greatly improved exposure of the particles in the sheet (Figure 2).
+An enhanced light sheet optics was produced by Cavitar in response to this, which offers greatly improved exposure of the particles in the sheet (Figure 2).

 The welding process investigated was a pulsed GMAW process with a base current of 40 A, a pulse frequency of 100 Hz, and a peak current of 420 A.